nicktu12/generators/README.md

 What is an iterable?
 What else is iterable in JS?

-Although iterable objects aren't arrays, they are still collections of key value pairs that can be iterated over with a `for...of` loop.
+Although iterable objects aren't arrays, they are still collections of key value pairs that can be iterated over with a `for...in` loop.

-Whats the syntax of a `for...of` loop?
+Whats the syntax of a `for...in` loop?

 ```
 function* simpleGenerator() {